 Topics to be Covered

-This course is presented in 7 modules.
+This course is presented in seven topics.
 Following is a brief description of the course content:

 In this section of the course, you will first study basic volcanic processes and the factors that determine a volcano’s explosivity; this is helpful in assessing how dangerous an individual volcano may be.
 You will also investigate different types of volcanic hazards associated with specific volcano morphologies and learn how volcanologists predict volcanic eruptions.
 Finally, you will incorporate your knowledge from the previous volcanism units into a plate tectonic framework to better understand how volcanism is influenced by various plate interactions.

 Despite improvements in recognition, prediction, and mitigation measures, landslides still exact a heavy social, economic and environmental toll.
 As populations in mountainous regions continue to grow, the need to understand the processes and mechanisms controlling landslide behaviour increasingly becomes more important.